DalbergDataInsights/react-components/docs/README.md

 ## State observation

 State events are triggered when a dependency is changing instead of when a common event is occurring.
 You can pass any external or internal prop.
-The powerful difference of the state observers is that instead of event, the event handler can request arguments from withing the component without hoarding states in the parent component.
+The powerful difference between the state observers is that instead of an event, the event handler can request arguments from within the component without hoarding states in the parent component.

 ```js
 // example from map click handler